 For students remaining on campus or in Annapolis, the Health Center staff wants to help you stay well during this challenging time.
 If you have a medical need or concern, please email the health center at or leave a voice message at 410-626-2553.
-We will be checking email and voice messages regularly Monday through Friday.
-The Health Center will have limited availability for appointments on campus.
+Health Center staff will be responding to email and voice messages regularly Monday through Friday.

 Spring is in the air and with that comes peak seasonal allergies.
 This is also a time of many other respiratory ailments such as the common cold and the flu.
 Symptoms may overlap between illnesses.
 How can you tell the difference?

 The Asthma and Allergy Foundation of America provides a chart of common symptoms that may be helpful.
 Keep in mind only a qualified medical provider can offer a definitive diagnosis.
 If you experience shortness of breath with a cough or fever, please seek immediate medical attention.

 There are several options for your health care needs when the Health Center is not available.

 Telemedicine services are available to all students from “Healthiest You”.
 These services are free to students enrolled in the College Health Insurance and available to other students for a $40 fee.
 Additional information is available at firststudent.com (PDF).

 Patient First at 2051 West St Annapolis is available seven days a week, 8 a.m.–10 p.m. for walk-in urgent care evaluation.
 Their number is 443-603-0758.

 Anne Arundel Medical Center Emergency Room is available 24/7.
 Their number is 443-481-1000.

 Counseling Center’s Procedures During COVID-19